5 steps to hosting a wine tasting

 Step 4: Set it up

-Set up the tasting area before people arrive – or if you’re doing a virtual tasting, share these tips with everyone involved.
+Set up the tasting area before people arrive.
 Make sure there’s good lighting and avoid strong odours, like scented candles or cooking food (it’s not the time for a spicy curry!), as these can interfere with the wine tasting.
 You should also avoid eating or drinking anything with strong flavours beforehand.

-Before pouring, bring your wines to the right temperatures (check out this article for tips on serving wine, including ideal temperatures).
+Before pouring, bring your wines to the right temperatures.

-“When I’m hosting a wine master class, I pour white wines 10–15 minutes beforehand to allow them to warm up slightly and increase their aromatics,” says Kati Vainionpää, wine educator and Wine Australia Education Development Manager.
-“You might also want to decant older or full-bodied red wines about half an hour before to open up their flavours.”
+Top tip: Pour your white wines 10–15 minutes beforehand to allow them to warm up slightly and increase their aromatics.
+And you might also want to decant older or full-bodied red wines about half an hour before to open up their flavours.

 Step 5: Start sipping